abouthillier/NSFW-Wallpaper-Hider/README.md

 ### What is this repository for? ###

+Update:

+You'll notice the .app folder in the repo, I'm working on getting the icon to switch upon execution.
+Feel free to use the script below, but if you have an idea for the icon problem, let me know!

 NSFW Wallpaper Hider is a simple bash script that allows the user to hide or include NSFW-labelled images in a rotating wallpaper cycle.